 When chefs themselves fall in love with simple ingredients, visitors to their restaurants also get to taste local flavours at their finest.
 Even the most complex cooking techniques aim ultimately to accentuate the genuine flavours of the ingredients.
 In some cases this can mean serving vegetables raw, in others cooking them at a low temperature for many hours.
 Similarly, techniques that were previously used for meats are now being used for vegetables, and more and more restaurants are offering exquisite vegetarian menus.
 Chef & Sommelier, for example, has earned an impressive reputation, in part by offering daily vegetarian and vegan menus.

 It is obvious that our local chefs have travelled the world, picking up influences from Stockholm, Copenhagen, Oslo and more exotic destinations known for their great food.
-Back home in Helsinki these ideas are transformed into unique creations with pure flavours that utterly addictive.
+Back home in Helsinki these ideas are transformed into unique creations with pure flavours that are utterly addictive.

 Premium ingredients available to everybody